GAME STUDIO · AGES 12–179 WEEKS

 8

-Scoreboards and spectators
+Scoreboards & spectators

 Score, win conditions (co-op and friendly versus), and a watch-only spectator link.
 Polish for an audience.